p-vale/canvas-hero/README.md

 Series of responsive fullscreen banners focusing on canvas.

 to do:
-- supporting function for wave clip top & bottom ?
+- bugfix: animation became slow
-- text for cappuccino
+- implement text clip with moving gradient